Workers’ Comp and Disability

 Each year, workers’ compensation programs are responsible for nearly $60 billion in medical benefits and cash for injured and ill workers.
 The biggest disability insurance program in the country, though, is Social Security Disability Insurance.
 Ninety-five billion dollars was paid out in 2008 to workers considered disabled.
+It is commonly asked if a worker may collect workers’ comp and disability concurrently.

 Injured or ill workers who meet SSDI requirements may collect payments alongside state workers’ compensation benefits.
 In addition, some may also qualify for Medicare benefits.
 Self-insurance or workers’ compensation insurance is required by law for more than 90 percent of people employed in all states except Texas.
 These employees are covered from the very first day of employment.